I have been exposed to the city life, but the country girl in me will always remain.

 I was born and raised in a distant Hacienda of Bago City.
-I love the place where I was raised even though it has no access to electricity, no good access to potable water, and the road is still not constructed up to these days.
+I love the place where I was raised even though it has no access to electricity, no reasonable access to potable water, and the road is still not constructed up to these days.

 Since birth, till I reached 15, I stayed in Hacienda though after turning 11 I already had the chance to explore the city life as my parents sent me to one of the private schools in Bacolod.

-I really had a hard time finishing my Elementary years as I had to walk more than an hour every day in order to get to school.
+I really had a hard time finishing my Elementary years as I had to walk more than an hour every day to get to school.
 I had to wake up at 5 in the morning to prepare our breakfast, feed chickens, bring all the goats to the farm so they can eat fresh and green grass that is essential for their growth, and then proceed to spring, take a bath, have ourselves cleaned and get ready to travel to school.
 During that time it was mandatory for us to get to school before the flag ceremony or else we will get punished.
-Punishments include cleaning the School’s CR, cleaning up the playground or stay out standing in front of the flag pole until the bell rang for break time.
+Punishments include cleaning the School’s CR, cleaning up the playground or stay outstanding in front of the flagpole until the bell rang for break time.
 At a young age, I had already been taught how to be responsible not just for my studies but also to all my other little siblings.

 As I grow up, the entire aspects of my being were also intensifying.
 My father was a great and responsible man.
-Despite his countless obligations to my mother, to me, to the rest of my siblings, and to the cooperative which he was affiliated with; he still managed to propose and venture baking-business.
+Despite his many obligations to my mother, to me, to the rest of my siblings, and to the cooperative which he was affiliated with; he still managed to propose and venture baking-business.
 He bought a set of baking materials to build a small bakery near our house.

 Despite the hardships that the rest of my siblings and I had gone through in the absence of our father we still survived and managed to live a good life.
 In my father’s grave, I promise to pursue all my dreams, to take care of my siblings and my mother, as well as to find a man who possesses the good qualities he has.
-The truth is my search is not over yet. lol!
+The truth is my search is not over yet.
+Lol!